Steak 'n Shake: Locations

 The first Steak 'n Shake location in the state of Arizona was opened in Tempe in October 2013.
 A second Arizona location was open on the campus of the University of Arizona in Tucson in July 2017.

 The first and only location in the state of Montana and in the upper plain states, was opened in Billings in December 2013.
 The restaurant was forced to close after two and a half years in July 2016 due to poor sales that were blamed on "harsh reviews on social media".

 Steak 'n Shake expanded to California in July 2014 by opening a location in Victorville.
 A Los Angeles County location was opened in Santa Monica in late October and another in Burbank in December of the same year.
-After a lack of activity for over a year in the highly competitive Californian marketplace, the company announced in April 2016 it expected to open its first Orange County location, the fourth in California, in Aliso Viejo in mid-May.
+After a lack of activity for over a year in the highly competitive California marketplace, the company announced in April 2016 it expected to open its first Orange County location, the fourth in California, in Aliso Viejo in mid-May.
 After a short delay, a fifth California location was opened behind schedule in Riverside in August 2016.
 In March 2017, a 6th location opened in Yucca Valley.
 After 3.5 years of operation, the Victorville location closed abruptly in February 2018 after receiving an eviction notice for failure to pay rent.

 In 2015, the company planned a restaurant in Northern California in Campbell, California, but local residents raised issues and the project was postponed.
 Because of the delay, the first location in Northern California opened instead in Daly City in November 2016.
 The first Central California location began operating in Fresno in March 2017.
 A second San Francisco Bay Area restaurant was opened on the campus of San Jose State University in July 2017.
 After a two-year delay, the company opened their Campbell location in September 2017.
 After four months of operation, the Daly City location closed as well as the Campbell location in January 2018.
 This left the San Jose location on the campus of SJSU as the only store in the Bay Area.
 After 10 months of operation, the lone Central California location in Fresno also closed in January 2018.